SAP-samples/cap-local-development-workshop/README.md

 ## Other topics

-There are other topics in Capire that also are relevant for local development, but not covered in this workshop:
+There are other topics in Capire that also are relevant for local development, but not covered in this workshop (except in passing):

 - [hybrid testing]
 - [linting]